trunghc97/blockchain/API_Flow_Diagrams.md

 ## 🔄 **Complete API Flow Reference**

-**This document provides comprehensive flow diagrams for all APIs in the Multi-Peer Blockchain SCF System, showing the complete journey from user action through peer processing, Kafka messaging, orderer consensus, to public ledger persistence.**
+**This document provides comprehensive flow diagrams for all APIs in the Multi-Peer Blockchain SCF System with Events Sync, showing the complete journey from user action through peer processing, gRPC communication, PBFT consensus, to public blockchain synchronization.**